School of Social and Political Science

 Background

-Between 2022 and 2025, I will be a British Academy Postdoctoral Fellow.
-For my project "BROKERS OF DISPLACEMENT – An ethnography of the infrastructure of Syrian refugees’ circulations throughout the Mediterranean" (2022-25), I will do ethnographic research in Tunisia, Bulgaria, Turkey, Jordan, and the UK.
+Between 2022 and 2026, I am a British Academy Postdoctoral Fellow in Edinburgh's Social Anthropology department.
+For my project "BROKERS OF DISPLACEMENT – An ethnography of the infrastructure of Syrian refugees’ circulations throughout the Mediterranean" (2022-25), I am currently conducting ethnographic research in Tunisia, Turkey, Jordan, and the UK.
+You can learn more about my research with refugee brokers in my 2023 article in Cultural Anthropology.

 Previous research